adpllc/marketplace-sample-payloads/run/payroll/pay-data-input/postman-collection/readme.md

 This call will provide the values that are supported for the request payloads and will assist you in building the payload for the API.

-## /events/payroll/v1/pay-data-input.modify
+## /payroll/v1/pay-data-input
 ### Happy Path - 200 Requests
 For Example

+Retrieve the pay data batch details

+## /events/payroll/v1/pay-data-input.add

+### Happy Path - 200 Requests
+For Example

-1. Add a pay data batch with different codes for Multiple associates for codedHoursEarningInputs.
+1. Add a PayDataInput batch for anAssociate with pay Frequency as "Weekly"
-2. Add a pay data batch with Hours for Regular Earning.
+2. Add a PayData batch with Different Earning codes for the same Associate
-3. Add a pay data batch with Amount for Regular Earning.
+3. Add a pay data Batch with Regular Earning Code passing hours and amount.
-4. Add a pay data batch with Hours for OverTime Earning Code.
+4. Add a pay data Batch with OverTime Earning Code passing hours and Amount
-5. Add a pay data batch with Amount for OverTime Earning Code.
-6. Add a pay data batch with Temp Rate and Hours for Regular Earning.
-7. Add a pay data batch with Temp Rate and Hours for OverTime Earning

 ### Error Requests - 4XX Series Requests
 For Example

+1. Add a pay data batch when there is an existing pay data file
+2. Add a pay data batch when payrollGroupCode code is blank
+3. Add a pay data batch when payrollGroupCode code is not valid
+4. Add a pay data batch when hours for earning is negative value

+## /events/payroll/v1/pay-data-input.replace

+### Happy Path - 200 Requests
+For Example

+1. Replace a PayDataInput batch for anAssociate with pay Frequency as "Weekly"
+2. Replace a PayData batch with Different Earning codes for the same Associate
+3. Replace a pay data Batch with Regular Earning Code passing hours and amount.
+4. Add a pay data Batch with OverTime Earning Code passing hours and Amount.
+5. Replace a Pay data batch when using Department

+### Error Requests - 4XX Series Requests
+For Example

+1. Replace the pay data batch when invalid item ID is passed
+2. Replace a pay data batch when hours for earning is negative value
+3. Replace a pay data batch when earning amount(rateValue) is negative
-1. Add a pay data batch when the payroll cycle Status is not in Entering Payroll Information or Correcting Input.
+4. Replace a pay data batch when check number is not in following range(0-9)
-2. When an invalid Company code is passed in the request.
-3. When an invalid Associate Organization ID (AOID).
-This is AOID associated to the file number passed in the request.
-4. When Invalid payrollFileNumber is passed in the request.
-5. When an invalid pay Number is passed in the request.

 There is more help available for you, you can read [Make Your First API Call Using Postman](https://developers.adp.com/services/elasticsearch/articles/general/a20954ea9cb1ee5210dab5d9b3a3e5fc56f27953/doc/MakeYourFirstAPICallUsingPostman.pdf) and start your api journey.